aleksa-sukovic/scrapy/README.md

 One thing to note is the precedence of different parameters you may set during the build process.

-Setting the url is same as setting the reader to be UrlReader with wanted url.
+Setting the url is same as setting the reader to be UrlReader with that url.
 On the other hand, explicitly setting reader will have higher precedence over explicitly setting the url and/or user agent.

 ```php